silash35/qpdftools/README.md

   <img src="https://img.shields.io/github/stars/silash35/qpdftools">
 </p>

-> Se installation info in the project [wiki](https://github.com/silash35/qpdftools/wiki).
+> See installation info in the project [wiki](https://github.com/silash35/qpdftools/wiki).

 Qpdf Tools is an easy-to-use Qt interface for [Ghostscript](https://www.ghostscript.com/) and [QPDF](https://github.com/qpdf/qpdf), which makes it possible for normal users to manage their PDFs.